-This tutorial shows you how you can configure HTTPS for ArcGIS Server using the default self-signed certificate.
+This tutorial shows you how you can enable SSL for ArcGIS Server using the default self-signed certificate.
 When you first create your ArcGIS Server site, a self-signed certificate is automatically created for each GIS server machine that participates in your site.
-By default, ArcGIS Server will use this self-signed certificate for HTTPS requests.
+By default, ArcGIS Server will use this self-signed certificate when SSL is enabled.

 In rare cases, the self-signed certificate for ArcGIS Server may no longer be valid, usually because the certificate has expired or the host name of the machine was changed.
 In these cases you will need to generate a new self-signed certificate.
-For full instructions, see Create a new self-signed certificate.
+For instructions on how to do this, see Creating a new self-signed certificate.

 If you want to view the default self-signed certificate, you can do so by following the instructions below: